Job Description for President

 • Designated as an authorized signer for PTA checks, contracts and authorizations for payment

-• Serves as ex-officio member of all committees except the nominating committee
+• Serves as ex-officio member of all committees except the Nominating Committee

 • Works with other PTA leaders to connect families, school and community to support student success